The Nutcracker and the Mouse King: Dumas version

 Bertall's frontispiece and title page illustrations for Histoire d'un casse-noisette volume 1 by Alexandre Dumas, 1845.

-Alexandre Dumas, was an admirer of Hoffmann and had published a story about him before adapting Hoffmann's story for a French audience titled Histoire d'un casse-noisette (The Tale of the Nutcracker).
+Alexandre Dumas was an admirer of Hoffman, and had published a story about him before adapting Hoffmann's story for a French audience titled Histoire d'un casse-noisette (Story of a nutcracker).
 The publication date is sometimes given as 1844 or 1845.
 The copy in the National Library of France has a printed date of 1845 but is stamped 1844, which suggests that it was received prior to the official publication date.

-The tale previously appeared in a different form in the magazine le Nouveau Magasin des Enfants in 1944.
+The tale previously appeared in a different form in the magazine le Nouveau Magasin des Enfants in 1844.
 It was printed in 40 parts each consisting of 16 pages.

-Dumas's proficiency in German was minimal so he probably relied on an earlier translation into French, most likely a translation by his wife, the actress Ida Ferrier.
-In a journal article about Dumas Tales for young and old children Cyrille François translated this quote from a contemporary of Dumas "Mrs. Dumas, ... who possesses the German language with perfection, had just read these words on the manuscript's first leaf: Unedited tales of Hoffmann ...
+Dumas's proficiency in German was minimal so he probably relied on an example of earlier translation into French, most likely a translation by his wife, the actress Ida Ferrier.
+In a journal article about Dumas's Tales for Young and Old Children, Cyrille François translated this quote from a contemporary of Dumas.
+"Mrs. Dumas, ... who possesses the German language with perfection, had just read these words on the manuscript's first leaf: Unedited tales of Hoffmann ...
 Mrs. Dumas was so well embraced that she hasted to translate.
 Her happy husband added commas, corrected some typos, and the Unedited tales of Hoffmann are now part of the French novelist's complete works".

 According to David Blamires, the Dumas version was an adaptation rather than a translation.
 The numerous illustrations by Bertall, which appeared on almost every page, sometimes two per page, added to the appeal.
 In the preface he set up a frame in which he is recounting Hoffmann's story to entertain a group of unruly children.
 He makes it clear that Hoffmann is the originator.

 Dumas went on to translate or adapt many other tales for children especially those by the Brothers Grimm and Hans Christian Andersen.
 Most of the tales were first published between 1857 and 1860 in the journal, Le Monte-Cristo (after his novel).
 For these tales, as in Nutcracker, he often used the frame in which he tells the story to a group of children.
 In his paper, François included schematic diagrams of frames used by Anderson and Dumas for comparison (the former was much less elaborate).